sumawa/sa-spark-run/README.md

 ### SparkRun Design Goals

 1. Launch via command line
-2. Configurable via conf files and command line parameters
+2. Configurable Yarn/Standalone/others support
 3. A "Job" is one unit of spark execution, representing a spark job.
 5. There are two services "SparkRunner" and "Tracker"
-4. SparkRunner service listens to a Job Source (SQL DB, FileSystem, Message Queues, others ...)
+4. Configurable poll based service for a Job Source (SQL DB, FileSystem, Message Queues, others ...)
 5. SparkRunner service detects pending jobs and submits in parallel via Spark Runner (or executor service)
 6. Supports launching on multiple types of Servers (Standalone,Yarn,Kubernetes,...)
 7. Tracker tracks multiple pending jobs